 About Cranberry Cutting Propagation

 Remember that cranberry plants do not produce fruit until their third or fourth year of growth.
 If you choose to try rooting your own cranberry cuttings, be prepared to add another year onto this time frame.
-But, really, what’s another year?
+Really though, what’s another year?

 When growing cranberries from cuttings, take the cuttings in the very early spring or in early July.
 The plant from which you take the cuttings should be well hydrated and healthy.